Giants Vs. Dodgers Prediction, Odds, Pick, How To Watch

 Final Giants-Dodgers Prediction & Pick

-The Dodgers are the better team, but a Double-A pitcher is starting for Los Angeles.
-Hmmm.
-That feels very precarious.
-Stay away from this game.
+The Dodgers are the better team, but that bullpen makes it hard to trust them.
+Just stay away from this game.

 Final Giants-Dodgers Prediction & Pick: Giants +1.5